How to Apply The Core Resource on Alcohol in Clinical Practice

 How-to content: Core articles that support a workflow for evidence-based alcohol healthcare

-This sample 3-step workflow uses a self-report checklist for alcohol use disorder symptoms as an assessment tool.
+This 3-step workflow uses a self-report checklist for alcohol use disorder symptoms as an assessment tool.
 Your health system may use different tools for screening and assessment.

-Step 1: SCREEN for HEAVY DRINKING
+Step 1: Screen for Heavy Drinking

-• Use one of the following brief tools recommended by the US Preventive Services Task Force
+• Use one of the following brief tools recommended by the U.S. Preventive Services Task Force

-Step 2: ADVISE or ASSESS
+Step 2: Advise or Assess

-If NO heavy drinking
+If NO to heavy drinking

 If YES to heavy drinking

-Step 3: BRIEF INTERVENTION
+Step 3: Brief Intervention

-If NO AUD (0-1 symptoms)
+If NO to AUD (0-1 symptom)

 • Ask permission: Start by setting the agenda to discuss alcohol use.